2013 Malaysia Super League

 The 2013 Liga Super (2013 Super League) also known as the Astro Liga Super for sponsorship reasons, is the 10th season of the Liga Super, the top-tier professional football league in Malaysia.

 The season was held from 8 January and concluded on 6 July 2013.
 The Liga Super champions for 2013 was won by Singaporean side LionsXII.

+Team changes

+The following teams have changed division.